tinbeast/goonstation-2016/maps/_Map Submission Guidelines.md

 - **Drains**, the path is `/obj/machinery/drainage`.
 It won't actually drain anything, but it'll convert into one that does.

+## Recommended
+###### These are generally recommended map features that should probably be present in your map.
+If they are present, please ensure they work as intended.
+- An owlery or aviary.
+- Monkeys spawn landmarks (including a place for Stirstir in the brig)
+- Functioning buddy-paths.
+Including a tour guide written for Murray/Tour Buddy.
+- If you are using perspective walls, try to minimize placing objects on the south side of rooms.
+- Blobstart, peststart, and halloweenspawn landmarks.
+- Medbay and Security should be well-thought out, daresay more so than other departments.
+- Arrivals should have more than one exit, to prevent people from being unable to join the game.
+- Cloning should follow the style of modern maps and be mostly public access.
+- Feel free to take inspiration from other maps, but please don't copy paste large parts of them.

 ####  Turf Replacements

+## Addendum: Thanks to a tool coded by qwertyqwerty, all the maps have been updated to use modern paths.
+So, you don't really need to use the below methods anymore, but it's there for posterity.

 Goonstation now primarily uses pathed floors instead of instanced versions of `/turf/simulated/floor`.
 For example, `/turf/simulated/floor/red/corner` is a tile that is grey with red corners in the cardinal directions for its direction states.
 Because of this change, maps should be primarily made from scratch and not from copied parts of old maps.
 It is possible to convert old maps,